GED Social Studies Free Online Classes

 How Long is the GED Social Studies Test?

-As stated earlier, the GED Social Studies Test is 90 minutes long.
-So, in 1.5 hours, you’ll have to answer 35 questions.
-Many students find that this time restraint is a cause of much anxiety and test stress.
+The GED Social Studies Test is 90 minutes long.
+In 1.5 hours, you’ll have to answer 35 questions.
+Many students find that this time restraint causes anxiety and test stress.

-We offer free lessons with test-taking strategies that allow you to deal with this phenomenon.
-Taking multiple timed practice tests will get you used to the format and be productive under time pressure as well.
+We offer free lessons with test-taking strategies that allow you to deal with this.
+Taking multiple timed practice tests will get you used to the format and help you be productive under time pressure.

-GED Social Studies Study Guide – 10 GED Social Studies Test Tips
+GED Social Studies Study Guide – 10 Test Tips

 1. Read the question carefully

-Before looking at the answers or reading through a full paragraph, read the question twice!
-It often happens that test-takers read a question too fast and fall into a trap.
+Before looking at the answers or reading through a full paragraph, read the question twice.
+Test-takers often read a question too fast and fall into a trap.
 This also counts for answers.
 You may easily miss the point of the question because you didn’t read it well.
-Make also sure you won’t read too much into a question.

 The questions on the GED Social Studies subtest are usually pretty straightforward.
-So don’t over-read the questions, and usually, your common sense answer is better than any “theoretical” answer.
+Don’t over-read the questions.
+Your common sense answer is usually better than any “theoretical” answer.

 2. Don’t just jump to a conclusion

-Sometimes, the questions on the GED Social Studies test require some careful analysis.
-You’ll find that sometimes, a seemingly wrong answer may be right after all.
-It often happens that a test writer will put a misleading answer first, so you may be tempted to choose that answer, but be careful not to fall into this sort of trap!
+Sometimes, the questions require careful analysis.
+A seemingly wrong answer may be right after all.
+Test writers will often put a misleading answer first, so be careful not to fall into this trap.

 You may also come across more answers that appear to be right.
 In such cases, always choose the best answer option based on what the question asks, not on your assumption.